Nonprofit Photography: Red Hill Health & Nutrition Project

-On Friday, Cape Town based photographer Anita Reed volunteered her time to photograph a nutrition project at a pre-school to help raise awareness for this cause.
+On Friday, Cape Town based photographer Anita Reed volunteered her time to photograph the health & nutrition project at a pre-school to help raise awareness for this cause.
 Our intern Anais Bechir joined her. – By Anais Bechir

 After an hour’s drive from Cape Town, we arrived in Red Hill around 9.30 am.
-This little township is surrounded by beautiful landscapes, and the contrast is quite remarkable; on the one hand, there small shacks with tin roofs everywhere.
+The Health & Nutrition Project will take place at this little township which was surrounded by beautiful landscapes.
+The contrast was quite remarkable; on the one hand, there are small shacks with tin roofs everywhere.
 On the other hand, there are stunning views of ocean and mountains, which seems to offer hope.

 We were here for Anita Reed to photograph a health & nutrition project run by The Happy Africa Foundation.
 Based in Cape Town, this NGO works to enrich people’s lives through implementing improved health and nutrition infrastructures, building opportunities for better education, creating safe places for children to play and helping to generate sustainable sources of income for families.